MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-system-guard/system-guard-secure-launch-and-smm-protection.md

     ![Secure Launch Registry.](images/secure-launch-registry.png)

-## How to verify System Guard Secure Launch is configured and running?
+## How to verify System Guard Secure Launch is configured and running

 To verify that Secure Launch is running, use System Information (MSInfo32).
 Click **Start**, search for **System Information**, and look under **Virtualization-based Security Services Running** and **Virtualization-based Security Services Configured**.